 7.6.4 Internet access for students not living in College accommodation

 There are many ISPs available offering a variety of deals.
 Providers offering services include Virgin Media and BT.
-Be aware many introductory offers have contract lengths of 18 or 24 months which may be greater than the length of your tennacy, and contracts with bandwidth limits should generally be avoided particularly if the internet connection is shared between multiple people.
-External users can use the College wireless network in the Library, Hall etc. There will be a charge for those living out of College accommodation at the rate of one quarter of the normal termly charge.
+Be aware many introductory offers have contract lengths of 18 or 24 months which may be greater than the length of your tenancy, and contracts with bandwidth limits should generally be avoided particularly if the internet connection is shared between multiple people.
+External users can use the College wireless network in the Library, Hall etc.